mchatzis/VisUAL/README.md

 I hace created all the files relevant to the LDM and STM operations.
 That is, the files:

-- LDM_STM.fs
+- LDM_STM.fs (path: Proj/parse/...)
+- LDRSTR.fs (path: Proj/parse/...)
-- LDMSTMTest.fs
+- LDMSTMTest.fs (path: Proj/tests/...)
-- MemDoc.md
+- MemDoc.md (path: Proj/Documentation/...)

-Moreover, I have also created most of the top level file which serves as the interface and connects all individual modules, that is the file:
+Two people contributed to the file below (Me: 50%, teammate: 50%):
-- CommonTop
+- CommonTop (path: Proj/common/...)

+Explanation: This is the module that connects all.
+I created the interfaces and function definition structures and my teamate filled in the function execution instructions.
+In other words, I focused on high level architecture while he focused on low-level implementation.
+It is also worth mentioning that our professor helped by giving us an idea of how the interfaces should look like in the end.

 ### ABOUT THE PROJECT AND MY EXPERIENCE
 ___________________________________